-Benefits payable are valued at fair value and relate to pension payments payable on or prior to 30 June 2021 but paid after 30 June 2021.
+Benefits payable are valued at fair value and relate to members who have ceased employment and provided the Scheme with appropriate notification on or prior to 30 June 2021 but paid after 30 June 2021.
+These also include income protection payments payable on or prior to 30 June 2021 but paid after 30 June 2021.